 A few days ago I got a notification on Facebook to look back on some past memories of that day.
 It became a habit of mine to check this and delete some of my more dubious college adventures (though I still find them funny).
 This time it wasn’t me posting a lame sappy quote, with a hidden message to who knows, but it was a post about the day I visited Morocco a few years ago.
-Morocco is one of the highlights from my college travels and I still remember the vibrant colours, the pungent smell when walking between the rows of spices, and the cheerful hospitality that was found everywhere.
+Morocco is one of the highlights from my college travels and I still remember the vibrant colors, the pungent smell when walking between the rows of spices, and the cheerful hospitality that was found everywhere.
 It’s no wonder that a Mezze platter has such a prominent place in the local cuisine.

 I believe that the essence of a Mezze platter is the fact that they use their own local products.
-Coming from this believe I incorporated some local veggies that you’ll find here in the tropics, like the sweet potatoes and okra.
+Coming from this belief I incorporated some local veggies that you’ll find here in the tropics, like sweet potatoes and okra.
 The result at the end was the same: a delicious platter that was served to and shared with some of the people I care for the most.
 I served this platter as an appetizer before a barbecue.
 You choose your moment.

 - 300 gr sweet potatoes sliced